simonheimlicher/hugo-claris-demo/content/homepage/work.md

 ---
-title: 'We Help Business Grow'
+title: 'We help businesses to grow'
-button: 'Our Work'
+button: 'Our work'
 weight: 1
 ---